DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 ## 7. Why is the management VLAN (99) separated out-of-band?

 The Wazuh console **shouldn't be reachable from the segments where the monitored workloads run**.
-If an attacker compromises a workstation and finds the SIEM on the same subnet, the next logical step is to try to compromise it — to wipe their tracks or blind the analyst.
+If an attacker compromises a workstation and finds the SIEM on the same subnet, the next logical step is to try to compromise it, to wipe their tracks or blind the analyst.

 An out-of-band VLAN with strict rules (telemetry only inbound from agents on TCP 1514/1515, management only from my admin machine over HTTPS) shrinks that attack surface.
 It's a basic principle of SOC architecture and I want the lab to reflect it from day one.

 ## 8. Why OpenVPN as the bridge between VLAN 10 and VLAN 20?

-VLAN 10 (Corporate) and VLAN 20 (Software Development) are separate trust zones, but in a real company they're not isolated — corporate users (PMs, analysts, support) need to reach dev workstations to run RDP sessions, troubleshoot builds, or assist developers.
+VLAN 10 (Corporate) and VLAN 20 (Software Development) are separate trust zones, but in a real company they're not isolated, corporate users (PMs, analysts, support) need to reach dev workstations to run RDP sessions, troubleshoot builds, or assist developers.
 Two ways to allow that crossing:

 **Option A (rejected):** open a direct firewall rule allowing VLAN 10 → VLAN 20 on RDP / SSH.
 Simple, but:

-- Any compromised endpoint on VLAN 10 has automatic line-of-sight into dev — too generous.
+- Any compromised endpoint on VLAN 10 has automatic line-of-sight into dev, too generous.
 - No additional authentication layer beyond Windows credentials.
 - Hard to audit *who* crossed *when*.